Home of Truth, Utah: Raising the dead

 In the beginning, the sect's mostly Mormon neighbors took little notice of the newcomers, generally tolerant of their unorthodox beliefs.
 Then on February 11, 1935, a member of the group named Edith Peshak died of cancer.
 She and her husband had joined in search of a promised spiritual cure for her disease.
 Marie Ogden claimed that Peshak was in a state of "purification" and could soon be brought back to life.
 On April 4, 1935, her newspaper column included a section entitled "The Rebirth of a Soul", which detailed Ogden's conversations with the dead woman and her beliefs about raising her from the dead.
 Ogden still had the corpse, which was being washed three times a day in a salt solution and "fed" milk and eggs by injection.
 Rumors spread through the Monticello area, and at last the county sheriff came to Home of Truth in June 1935 to investigate the stories.
 The authorities found Peshak's body well preserved.
-They decided to allow the colony to keep it, as they determined it was no health threat, and since a number of people in the area had old Indian mummies found in dry caves.
+They decided to allow the colony to keep it, as they determined it was no health threat, and since a number of people in the area had old Native American mummies found in dry caves.